mkasfeldt/KBgetter/docs/source/index.rst

 Welcome to FSGetter's documentation!
 ====================================
-FSGetter is a python package used to pull FreshService knowledgebase articles to a local machine.
+FSGetter is a python package used to pull FreshService knowledge base articles to a local machine.

 Installation Requirements
 --------------------------